 China is by far the world’s biggest steel exporter, but its exports have declined since 2016 due to domestic demand growth and its elimination of some excess capacity.
 Its steel exports fell 7.3% on the year to 64.3 million mt in 2019, according to customs data.

 The Chinese domestic steel market on Monday fell to its lowest since the end of June 2017, S&P Global Platts data showed.
 Asian hot-rolled coil prices fell for the fourth straight session Tuesday in bearish markets despite several Chinese mills lowering export offers.
 Platts assessed SS400 HRC 3 mm thick at $463/mt FOB China Tuesday, down $5 on the day.
-On a CFR Southeast Asia basis, the same grade of coil was assessed at $463/mt, down $2 from the previous day.
+On a CFR Southeast Asia basis, the same grade of the coil was assessed at $463/mt, down $2 from the previous day.

 Turkey seeks opportunities